 Less crying is beneficial to both the caregiver and the child.
 This is because the cuddle position of the carrier helps create a relaxing experience for the baby.
 And the rocking motion that occurs when the caregiver is in the motion also promotes a safe and soothing environment for the baby.

 Ask any baby about tummy time, and they will coo that they appreciate it very much.
 The wrapped baby on a body mimics as tummy time for the baby, promoting strong neck and shoulder muscles aiding in developing motor skills.

 Social development for your baby

 Babywearing can help develop your baby’s social and cognitive skills.
 The closeness the baby has to your day to day life enhances his or her ability to interact with your shared environment.
-This is possible through the practice of babywearing, moreover the chances of the parent picking up on the baby’s cue and changes is moods can also promote a better maternal/paternal bond and the child’s overall wellbeing.
+This is possible through the practice of babywearing, moreover, the chances of the parent picking up on the baby’s cue and changes in moods can also promote a better maternal/paternal bond and the child’s overall wellbeing.